Distributed renewable energy system

 Verified return on investment

-On-site generation enables a 3-5 year payback period; the 20-year design lifecycle and standard 2-year warranty provide long-term predictability of the annual energy generation output.
+On-site generation enables a 3–5 year payback period; the 20-year design lifecycle and standard 2-year warranty provide long-term predictability of the annual energy generation output.
+The 1.2 m/s cut-in speed adds generation hours each year.

 Verified performance data